novahoo13/ankibeam/PRIVACY_POLICY.md

 ## 6. Contact Us

 If you have any questions about this Privacy Policy, please open an issue on our project's GitHub page.

+## 7. Permissions and Runtime Requests

+The Extension declares a small set of host permissions in `manifest.json` for AnkiConnect, Google Gemini, OpenAI, and Anthropic.
+When you configure a custom OpenAI-compatible endpoint, the Extension may request additional host permissions at runtime so that Chrome can send requests to the new domain.
+This permission prompt happens entirely in your browser, and no configuration data or API keys leave your device during the process.
+If you deny the request, the new configuration is not saved and the Extension continues using the previous endpoint.